kavezo/ZipZap/README.md

 ### On the computer: installation and running

+The first time before you run the server on Windows, you need to do some setup:
+1. Run setupServer.bat.
+2. Three cmd windows should pop up.
+One of them may immediately say "ERROR: The process "nginx.exe" not found."; you can close this safely.
+Wait until the others close by themselves.
+3. There should now be a new file named "ca.crt" in the server directory.
+Install this certificate on your phone.

+You only need to do this once.

-On Windows, run startServer.bat.
-Two cmd windows should pop up without immediately closing; don't close them.
-That's it.
+Then, to actually run the server, run startServer.bat.
+Two cmd windows should pop up without immediately closing; don't close either of them until you want to stop the server.
+That's all.

 Currently, there isn't support for other systems out of the box.
-You'll have to get nginx for your system, copy over the conf in windows/nginx, and have Python 3.
-Then, you can run `pip install -r requirements.txt`.
-In three separate terminals, you'll need to run
+You'll have to get nginx for your system, copy over the conf in windows/nginx, and run `makecert.sh` in the directory where certs are stored for nginx.
+Then, if you have Python 3, you can run `pip install -r requirements.txt`.
+Finally, to start the server, in two separate terminals, you'll need to run nginx, and `python gevent_server.py`.
-1. `python dnserver.py`
-2. `python gevent_server.py`
-3. nginx

 The server runs on a flask backend and nginx frontend, and uses a custom DNS server to redirect all requests to android.magica-us.com and ios.magica-us.com to the computer running it.
 Currently there's no way to config the ports that